timiogunmakin/misk-homl/README.md

-Hands-on machine learning for predictive analytics
+Hands-on machine learning for predictive analytics with R
 ================

 ### Misk Academy